MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 <!-- ====================================================================== -->
-## Check if the Digital Goods API is available
+## Checking whether the Digital Goods API is available

 To detect whether you've correctly enabled the API on your website, check for the `getDigitalGoodsService` method in the window object: